troopashells/M.I.M.P/README.md

 *What to expect from M.I.M.P
 - M.I.M.P stands for "mimp is mugen pi".
 So pi mugen stuff.
 - We will be making a prebuilt Mugen, M.I.M.P, with chars and screenpacks.
-- M.I.M.P prebuilt will be optimized to run on pi 4.
+- M.I.M.P prebuilt will be optimized to run on pi 4
-- Controller mapped to keyboard using joy2key. so keyboard isn't necessary, right now escape key is very necessary for mugen .

 *Resources
 - Box86 Github - https://github.com/ptitSeb/box86